-You should discuss the risks of questionnaires with the study doctor.
+You should discuss the risks of program sessions and questionnaires with the study doctor.
 The known risks are listed in this form, but they will vary from person to person.
 You may discuss topics and be asked questions that are sensitive in nature.
 Some questions may make you feel upset or uncomfortable.
 You may refuse to answer any question.
-If you have concerns about completing the questionnaires, you are encouraged to contact the study chair.
+If you have concerns about completing the sessions or questionnaires, you are encouraged to contact the study chair.

 If your questionnaire responses show that you may be having emotional difficulties, depression, or risk of harm to yourself, the study staff will contact your supportive care physician and you may be contacted by a psychologist working in the Department of Palliative Care.
-If your physician and/or the psychologist thinks it is needed, you may be seen by a doctor in the Department of Psychiatry.

-Although every effort will be made to keep study data safe, there is a chance that your personal health information could be lost or stolen.
+Although every effort will be made to keep study data safe, there is a chance that your personal health information could be lost or stolen, which may result in a loss of confidentiality.
 All study data will be stored in password-protected computers and/or locked file cabinets and will continue to be stored securely after the study.
+Only staff members involved with this research study will have access to the study data.